slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## DeepSeek R1, January 2025

 As someone who runs a bootstrapped company, I looked at this less from a "here's a fancy new model" angle but more as a "what, there are other vendors?" story.
-[DeepSeek R1](https://github.com/deepseek-ai/DeepSeek-R1) was released as a strong open model, with a permissive license and prices that were competitive.
+[DeepSeek R1](https://github.com/deepseek-ai/DeepSeek-R1) was released as a really well-performing open model, with a permissive license and prices that were competitive.
 I toyed around with it for a while, but I did not find it compelling enough to switch from the models I was already using.
+Plus, our company workspace had Gemini Pro access built-in, and that was my daily chat driver.

 Plus, the hosting in China was a bit suspicious for me.
 Not that it's any better having the other models hosted in the US, though!
 I wish we had better alternatives in Europe, but the market isn't big enough yet, and/or the EU just again managed to kill innovation before it even started *cough* AI Act *cough*.